pysersic/pysersic/paper.md

 # Summary

 The modern standard for measuring structural parameters of galaxies involves a forward-modeling procedure in which parametric models are fit directly to images while accounting for the effect of the point-spread function (PSF).
 This is an integral step in many extragalactic studies.
-The most common parametric form is a Sérsic profile [@Sersic:1968] is described by a radial surface brightness profiles following,
+The most common parametric form is a Sérsic profile [@Sersic:1968] which is described by a radial surface brightness profiles following,

 $$